theOGCodeWitcher/ytdb-project/README.md

 ### Personalized Recommendations Algorithm 🌐

 We've taken content discovery to the next level with our graph-based solution for personalized recommendations.
-Discover how data structures and algorithms play a vital role in enhancing your user experience.
+Discover how data structures and algorithms play a vital role in enhancing your user experience.The more you use the system, the smarter it becomes at providing recommendations.
+You can even maintain a favorite channels list or add channels to your wish list to explore them later.

 ## Work in Progress 🛠️